 and The Mummy.

-Duncan Jarman has worked in motion pictures as a prosthetic make-up artist for more than 20 years.
-He is a two-time Emmy winner and was nominated recently for a BAFTA and an Academy Award for his work on The Revenant
+Duncan Jarman has worked in motion pictures as a prosthetic make-up artist for more than 25 years.
+He is a two-time Emmy winner and has been nominated for a BAFTA and Academy Award for his work on The Revenant

 .
-Jarman’s film credits include The Grand Budapest Hotel, Saving Private Ryan, The Aviator, Band of Brothers, Harry Potter and the Deathly Hallows
+Jarman is also a member of the Academy of Motion Picture Arts and Sciences.
+His credits include The Grand Budapest Hotel, Saving Private Ryan, The Aviator, Band of Brothers, Harry Potter and the Deathly Hallows

 and Pirates of the Caribbean: On Stranger Tides

 and other publications.
+Dan has a passion for creating fashion films—as writer, director, producer and make-up artist.
 She teaches international master classes and workshops for professional make-up artists.
-In 2012, she created her line of beauty brushes, m.i.a. by Einat Dan.
+In 2012, she created her line of beauty brushes, M.i.A by Einat Dan.